cvmat/ros_detect_object/README.md

 +   [ChainerCV](https://github.com/chainer/chainercv)
 +   [OpenCV-Python](https://opencv.org/)
 +   [ROS cvbridge package](https://github.com/ros-perception/vision_opencv)
-+   A trained model and a label file.
++   A trained model file and a label file.
+    A trained model file is a NPZ file and a label file is a JSON file which includes a map between a class name string and an integer specifying the class.

     Scripts for providing ROS services in this package assumes that a file of a trained model has been saved by the function `save_npz_with_structure()` in
     [chainer\_npz\_with\_structure.py](scripts/chainer_npz_with_structure.py),
     which saves how to construct a model being saved as well as weights.
-    Since the function encodes object construction and saves it into a file, a model object can be loaded from the file without specifying its class.
+    Since the function encodes object construction and saves it into a file, a model object implemented by a newer class can be loaded from the file without changing the scripts in this package.
     ([chainer.serializers.load_npz()](https://docs.chainer.org/en/stable/reference/generated/chainer.serializers.load_npz.html)
     requires to prepare a model object in a script before loading weights. )